flying-monkey222/reproducible-research_homework/README.md

 #### Question 5a

-Number of rows: 32 (excluding the header)
+- Number of rows: 32 (excluding the header)
-Number of columns: 13
+- Number of columns: 13

+#### Question 5b
+The data can be transformed to fit a linear model using a logarithmic transformation.

+A logarithmic transformation was applied to the columns Genome length (kb) and Virion volume (nm³) to them to fit a linear model.
+The transformed variables, log_Genome_Length and log_Virion_Volume, were successfully created and used.

 ## Instructions